forthy42/net2o/wiki/squid.md

 trust wins.
 How do you **measure** trust?
 Reliable signers have signed many blocks.
 The more signers you have, the better.
 Verified signers are better than anonymous signers.
 One single signature is not enough.
-When the signature is cheap, you can have severals.
+When the signature is cheap, you can have many.

+To avoid intruders re-signing older blocks, rotate signatures frequently.  net2o's [key revokation](key-revokation.md) allows doing that without losing trust, and allows it to be done outside the signing machine.
+All trust anchors must be part of the chain, with the root anchor as a-priory knowledge.

+You can have a proof of work to prevent sybill attacks, e.g. mandating that to enter the trust ring, you need to have a key with a certain prefix.
+That would be one-off work, because then you want to stay there with that identity, and accumulate more trust by signing and signing in consensus.

-Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so that they contribute to the unchangeable chain, and can't be moved to any other fake chain.
-Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy.
+Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so that they contribute to the unchangeable chain, and can't be moved to any other fake chain (they won't verify there).
+Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy, because more people found its way to this reality.

 Note that the distributed BlockChain below makes it far more expensive to fake a chain: You need to generate signatures and activities in all